the-spyke/undercut/docs/introduction.md

 Checkout our [CodeSandbox demo](https://codesandbox.io/s/undercut-demo-1up46?fontsize=14&hidenavigation=1&moduleview=1&theme=dark&previewwindow=console) on how easy it is to use.

-Package main entry points are stable, so any export removal/renaming is as a breaking change.
+Package main entry points are stable, so any export removal/renaming is a breaking change.

 ```bash
 npm install @undercut/pull